The Essential Kitchen: Pots and Pans I

 Tools For a City Cook's Kitchen

 Equipping a kitchen is very personal.
-Having the right tools can make all the difference in both the experience of cooking and the result.
+Having the right tools can make all the difference in both the experience of cooking and your results.
 The pots and pans that are best for you depend upon what and how you cook and since city cooks don't have lots of storage space, we have to choose wisely.
-But there are basics that everyone needs and then there are the extras.
+But there are basics that everyone needs.

-For everything else, there are several good manufacturers.
+For everything else, there are several good cookware manufacturers.
 My personal favorite is All-Clad for almost everything.
-I also love Lodge for cast iron and Le Creuset for enameled cast iron and Pillivuyt or Emile Henry for oven-proof porcelain.
+I've bought mine gradually over several years (to spread out the expense and to add as my cooking improved and diversified) and each is as good a performer as when I first bought it.
+I also love Lodge for cast iron and Le Creuset and Staub for enameled cast iron, and Pillivuyt, Apilco, or Emile Henry for oven-proof porcelain.
+[Editor's note: I have no relationship with any of these brands.
+These are simply my independent opinions about their quality and value.]

 Unless there's a dish you make frequently that requires a specific pan, say paella, be sure that each piece you buy gives you multiple uses.
 For instance, a ceramic rectangular pan can be used to roast a small chicken, make lasagna and gratins, or bake fish with tomatoes.
 A loaf pan is perfect for meat loaf but also banana bread or a vegetable paté.